apache/incubator-xtable/rfc/template.md

 ## Abstract

-Describe the problem you are trying to solve and a brief description of why it’s needed
+Describe the problem you are trying to solve and a brief description of why it’s needed.

 ## Background
-Introduce any much background context which is relevant or necessary to understand the feature and design choices.
+Introduce any background context which is relevant or necessary to understand the feature and design choices.

 ## Implementation
 Describe the new thing you want to do in appropriate detail, how it fits into the project architecture.
-Provide a detailed description of how you intend to implement this feature.This may be fairly extensive and have large subsections of its own.
-Or it may be a few sentences.
+Provide a detailed description of how you intend to implement this feature.This may be fairly extensive and have large subsections of its own or it may be a few sentences.
 Use judgement based on the scope of the change.

 ## Rollout/Adoption Plan

 - What impact (if any) will there be on existing users?
+- Are there any breaking changes as part of this change ?
-- If we are changing behavior how will we phase out the older behavior?
+- If we are changing behavior how will we phase out the older behavior ?
+When will we remove the existing behavior ?
 - If we need special migration tools, describe them here.
-- When will we remove the existing behavior

 ## Test Plan